phone icon in white color

 *You should know that diabetic foot ulcer treatment is not necessarily a major surgery.
 It completely depends on the severity of the condition.
 For instance, if you have an ulcer of grade 3, debridement will be enough to improve the healing of the ulcer whereas, for a grade 5 ulcer, you may require vascular reconstruction which involves tendon lengthening or transfer as the infection usually reaches the bones in this grade.

-Prevention of Diabetic Foot Ulcer
+Diabetic Foot Ulcer Prevention

 Proper foot care can help you prevent a lot of common problems and treat them before they lead to serious complications.
 Here are the tips that will help you prevent foot problems: